typelevel/Laika/docs/using-laika/sbt.md

 A custom renderer allows to override the generated output for one or more specific node types, while falling back to the default renderers for all other node types.

-The `laikaSiteRenderers` setting is of type `Seq[HTMLWriter => RenderFunction]` where `RenderFunction` is a type alias for `PartialFunction[Element,Unit]`. `Element` is the base trait for all nodes in a document tree.
-By default the `siteRenderers` setting is empty, meaning Laika will use the default renderers for all node types.
+The `laikaHtmlRenderer` shortcut allows to add a custom HTML renderer to the `laikaExtensions` setting and expects a function of type `HTMLWriter => RenderFunction` where `RenderFunction` is a type alias for `PartialFunction[Element, Unit]`. `Element` is the base trait for all nodes in a document tree.
+For all elements where this partial function is not defined, Laika will use the default renderers for all node types.

 The following simple example shows how you can add a style to the renderer for the `<em>` tag:

-    laikaSiteRenderers += laikaSiteRenderer { out => {
+    laikaExtensions += laikaHtmlRenderer { out => {
       case Emphasized(content, _) =>
           out << """<em class="big">""" << content << "</em>"
     }}

 For more details see the chapter [Customizing Renderers].

-There are similar settings for customizing renderers of other output formats.

-The `laikaFoRenderers` setting is of type `Seq[FOWriter => RenderFunction]` and can be used to modify the output of the XSL-FO and PDF renderers (the latter uses XSL-FO as an interim format).
-In most cases it is more convenient to style a PDF with Laika's CSS support.

-Finally the `laikaPrettyPrintRenderers` setting is of type `Seq[TextWriter => RenderFunction]` and can be used to adjust pretty print output, which shows a textual representation of the document tree model and is primarily useful for debugging purposes.
-Adjusting this renderer should rarely be required.
+Similarly the `laikaFoRenderer` shortcut can be used to add a custom `XSL-FO` renderer of type `FOWriter => RenderFunction`. `XSL-FO` is an interim format for PDF output, so this option would also allow to change the appearance of PDF documents.

 ### Custom Rewrite Rules

-When customizing renderers you have to repeat the step for each output format (subsequent versions will add support for PDF and epub).
+When customizing renderers you have to repeat the step for each output format like HTML or PDF (and a subsequent version will add support for epub).
 A rewrite rule lets you express a transformation of a node inside the document tree before rendering, so it would have an effect on all output formats.

-The `laikaRewriteRules` setting is of type `Seq[DocumentContext => RewriteRule]` where `RewriteRule` is a type alias for `PartialFunction[Element,Option[Element]]`.
-By default this setting is empty, meaning Laika will only use the built-in rewrite rules like those for resolving link references.
+A rewrite rule is a function of type `PartialFunction[Element, Option[Element]]`.

-If the partial function is not defined for a particular element the old element is kept in the tree.
+If the function is not defined for a particular element the old element is kept in the tree.
 If it returns `Some(Element)` this element replaces the old one.
 If the function returns `None` the old element is removed from the tree.

 The following (somewhat contrived, but simple) example shows how to turn each `Emphasized` node into a `Strong` node:

-    laikaRewriteRules += laikaRewriteRule {
+    laikaExtensions += laikaRewriteRule {
       case Emphasized(content, opts) => Some(Strong(content, opts))
     }